addisonlarson/data_quality_toolkit/notes.md

 One might ask why we don't simply set a maximum acceptable CV.
 Certainly it's worth looking into maximum acceptable ceilings, and for larger geos and less detailed variables every CV could theoretically be acceptable.
 These refinements can be included later.
 I am trying to create a way to benchmark *relative* data quality as one moves into smaller geographies and more detailed crosstabs, and eliminate the worst observations while allowing one to preserve most of the study area.

-- [ ] Mean and median CVs; changes with geography, variable detail, and dropped outliers.
+- [ ] Mean and median CVs; changes with geography, variable detail, and dropped outliers. *Tentative findings*: Dropped outliers certainly help improve CVs overall.
+More tests needed with different variables and geographies to iron out programming pitfalls.
 - [ ] Changes in map accuracy with dropped outliers (we know the story for geography and variable detail).
 - [ ] CV Viewer